Getting Help from a Third Party Eviction Attorney in CA

-Many resources are available to help tenants and landlords resolve problems.
+Many resources are available to help tenants and landlords resolve problems, including from an qualified Eviction Attorney in California.
 Check which of the following agencies are available in your area, and call or write them for information or assistance:

 - Local consumer protection agency.
 See the City and County Government listings in the white pages of the phone book or on the internet.